Indridcold96/lithdex/README.md

 - New analysis flow with image upload and initial public/private selection.
 - Owner-only guided analysis session for running and continuing an identification.
 - Follow-up flow when the system needs clarification answers or additional images.
+- Owner result dispute flow that records structured owner context and re-runs the guided analysis.
 - Persisted analysis detail pages with result, history, images, and owner metadata.
-- Public/private visibility management for completed analyses, including publish and unpublish behavior.
+- Public/private visibility management for completed and inconclusive analyses, including publish and unpublish behavior.
 - Public analyses feed that acts as the community library.
 - Community comments on public analyses, including edit/delete for the comment author.
 - Confirm/dispute feedback on public analyses.